Skip to main content

 Usage Policies

-For Submodel-APIs, Data Providers must follow the guidelines from their use-case-standards which will usually require using the FrameworkAgreement specific to their use-case, mapping to credentials specific to their use-case.
+For Submodel-APIs, Data Providers must follow the guidelines from their use-case-standards which will usually require using the constraint checking for the associated use-case framework and the corresponding credentials.

 Data Provisioning